jetbrains-academy/Functional_Programming_Scala/Early Returns/Breaking Boundaries/task.md

 Sometimes there are multiple boundaries, in this case one can add labels to `break` calls.
 This is especially important when there are embedded loops.
 One example of using labels can be found [here](https://gist.github.com/bishabosha/95880882ee9ba6c53681d21c93d24a97).

+### Exercise

+Finally, let's use boundaries to achieve the same result.

+Let's try using lazy collection to achieve the same goal as in the previous tasks.

+* Use a boundary to implement `findFirstValidCat`.
+* Copy the implementations of `furCharacteristicValidation` and `nonAdoptedCatConversion` from the previous task.